Gelli de Belen

 Anna Gianelli Yap de Belen-Rivera, more commonly known as Gelli de Belen (born May 25, 1973), is a Filipino actress.

 She is known for her role as a host of SiS, a daytime television program that ran on GMA Network from 2001 to 2010.

 Early life

 The younger sister of actress and television presenter Janice de Belen, she began her career in show business at the age of 8.
 Her mother was heavily involved in her early career (where she was often included on set for tapings and shootings), and as a result, her reputation developed alongside Gelli de Belen's career.

 Personal life

-de Belen married Filipino recording artist and actor Ariel Rivera in 1997.
+de Belen married Filipino recording artist and actor Ariel Rivera on December 22, 1997.
 They have two children.

 On March 19, 2016, her mother Susan de Belen died of cardiac arrest at the age of 67.

 As of 2019, de Belen and her immediate family live primarily in Canada.